0xsid0703/GG-NFT-Staking/README.md

 Smart Contract Also Calculates:

-1. totalLegendaryStakers: 20 (total of all legendaries staked)
+1. totalLegendaryStaked: 20 (total of all legendaries staked)
 2. totalAllSquadHolders: 50 (total AllSquad holders)
 3. totalCommonNFTsStaked: 161 (total of all common NFTs staked)